horaceyoung/NTUOSS-UnityGameWorkshop/README.md

     private float horizontalVelocityLimit; // Set a limit to Player's maximum horizontal velocity private bool walk, walkLeft, walkRight, jump; // State Boolean variables to record the state of the player

-    private enum PlayerState // Enum is a set of state variables {
+    public enum PlayerState // Enum is a set of state variables {
         idle,
         walking,
         jumping
     }

-    PlayerState playerState; // Player state to keep track of
+    public PlayerState playerState; // Player state to keep track of

     private Rigidbody2D playerRb;  //Store a reference to the Rigidbody2D component required to use 2D Physics.